Sage-Bionetworks/synapsePythonClient/docs/getting_started/basics.rst

 More Information
 ================

-For more information see the `Synapse User Guide <https://docs.synapse.org/articles/>`_.
-More detailed Python API docs are available under the pages in "PYTHON API".
+For more information see the `Synapse Getting Started <https://help.synapse.org/docs/Getting-Started.2055471150.html>`_.

 Getting Updates
 ===============